 Develop your critical thinking, analytical and problem-solving skills.
 Learn the skills needed to understand changing economic conditions, what drives institutional change and how consumer behavior may change over time.
 Our curriculum includes courses in international trade, public finance, domestic and international fiscal policy, monetary policy and the history of economics.

 The hallmark of the Elon economics program undeniably is our passion for research.
-Engage in undergraduate research by writing an original thesis during their senior year.
-Many of these papers eventually are presented at regional or national conferences.
-Economics students also serve as editors and referees for the premier undergraduate research journal in economics, Issues in Political Economy.
+Engage in undergraduate research by writing an original thesis during your senior year.
+Many of these papers are presented at regional or national conferences.
+Your faculty mentor will help guide you through the research process.

 Serve as an editor or referee for the premier undergraduate research journal in economics, Issues in Political Economy.
 The journal is edited and refereed entirely by students, with oversight from faculty at the University of Mary Washington and Elon University.
 The IPE is indexed in Cabell’s Directory of Publishing Opportunities in Economics & Finance.

 Learn to use economic modeling tools, such as Stata and SAS.

 Sullivan Grants provide support for economics majors with verified financial need, who will participate in an educational opportunity that qualifies as one of the five Elon experience programs (undergraduate research, internships, study abroad, service learning or leadership development).

 Learn about the current state of the economy by participating in the College Fed Challenge case competition.